About COVID-19 & Our Kayak Tours

 Sea Quest is Committed to Keeping Staff and Guests Healthy and Safe.

 We will continue to follow all safety and best practice guidelines recommended by the government and health organizations.
-We want to ensure that our guests and staff will feel safe when joining or leading any of our activities.
+We want to ensure that our guests and staff feel safe when joining or leading any of our activities.

 Sea kayak tours are an excellent choice of recreational activity during the pandemic for several reasons, starting with fresh air.
 Scientific studies have shown that viruses have difficulty spreading in the outdoors.
 Naturally, our beautiful island beaches are continuously cleansed by fresh sea breezes and will supply the sweetest and cleanest air you will have the pleasure of breathing all year!